 The Roomba 690 is iRobot’s answer to two trends that are forming in the robot vacuum space.

 - It mimics the Alexa capabilities of the Samsung Powerbot VR7000, which also comes with a mobile app that you can use to control it.
-The Roomba 690, however, is more affordable than the Powerbot VR7000’s $1,000 price.
+The Roomba 690, however, is more affordable than the pricey Powerbot VR7000’s.

 - It goes head to head with budget robot vacuum cleaners that you can control with a mobile app.
-Wi-Fi connected robot vacuums Rollibot LE-601 and Ecovacs Deebot are both less than $400.
-However, at $375 (For the latest prices and discounts, check here), the Roomba 690 also offers Amazon Alexa and Google Assistant compatibility.
+Wi-Fi connected robot vacuums Rollibot LE-601 and Ecovacs Deebot are both on a affordable side.
+(Check here for pricing) However, (Check here for pricing), the Roomba 690 also offers Amazon Alexa and Google Assistant compatibility.

 However, if you want a more powerful and better-cleaning vacuum with these features, you might want to buy the Roomba 980 or the Roomba 960.